-By the end of 2017, the Charity sponsored 223 children to attend school; 220 at Osiligi Obaya Primary School, 1 at Maasai Plains Primary School and 1 at secondary school and 1 in university.
+By the end of 2018, the Charity sponsored 235 children to attend school; 231 at Osiligi Obaya Primary School, 2 at other Primary Schools, 1 at secondary school and 1 at university.
 Some were orphans, many were from single parent families.
-All these 220 children were from poor or very poor families.
+All these 235 children were from poor or very poor families.

 UK sponsors of primary school children pay £17 per month (more for secondary schools).
-At Osiligi Obaya school, the parents also pay an additional £2 per month to the school as their contribution to their child's education.
+At Osiligi Obaya School, the parents also pay an additional £2 per month to the school as their contribution to their child's education.

-The Osiligi Obaya school adds one more class of 25-28 children each year so the Charity is looking for 25 new sponsors yearly.
+The Osiligi Obaya School adds one more class of 25-28 children each year so the Charity is looking for 25 new sponsors yearly.
 The Kenyan school year starts in January.